updated Nov 2018

 Let’s toast to CR with a last “12 things” list.

 1. The White Temple or Wat Rong Kung is like what Doi Suthep is to Chiang Mai.
 It’s the thing that Chiang Rai is known for and rightly so.
 It’s unlike any of the other temples you see around Thailand.
-The entrance is free, but since the May 2014 earthquake, you cannot go inside the main building.

 I was told busloads of Chinese tourists decent upon the place around 11.
 And that seemed about right as they were everywhere.
 There are some shops, plenty of drinks and a restaurant/food court place, but I’d eat somewhere else.